rancher/rke2-docs/docs/install/quickstart.md

 ### Windows Agent (Worker) Node Installation
-**Windows Support is currently Experimental as of v1.21.3+rke2r1** **Windows Support requires choosing Calico as the CNI for the RKE2 cluster**
+**Windows Support is currently Experimental as of v1.21.3+rke2r1** **Windows Support works with Calico or Flannel as the CNI for the RKE2 cluster**

 #### 0. Prepare the Windows Agent Node
 **Note** The Windows Server Containers feature needs to be enabled for the RKE2 agent to work.